wukko/mobile-labs/android/README.md

 *(Android 7.0+)*

 ## What's in this directory?
-`/android` directory includes full source code for the game preview Android app.
+`/android` directory includes full source code for the "game landing" Android app.
 Clone the repo and open "`android`" folder in Android Studio to check it out.

 ## What can this app do?